Srejith/namemybaby/README.md

 Our AI wizard will churn out names that are beautiful and won't require your kid to spell it out four times before ordering a latte.

-2. The Pronunciation Score: The Ultimate Vetting Tool This is the part where we become your best friend.
+2. The Voice Analysis: The Ultimate Vetting Tool
+This is the part where we become your best friend.
 Forget hoping for the best—we bring the data.

 Your Gold Standard: Say the name out loud into your phone.
 Get that perfect, native-speaker pronunciation recorded.
 That's the bar.

 The Accent Gauntlet: We then make a bunch of digital strangers in your current country (think Generic American #4 or Slightly Grumpy British Guy) try to say the name.

-The Sarcastic Verdict: You get a Pronunciation Similarity Score.
-It’s basically a percentage that tells you: "How close did they come to not totally butchering your kid's name?"

-If the score is low, maybe skip that name.
-We’re saving your kid from a lifetime of correcting people.
-You're welcome.
+Listen and Compare: Play back both recordings side by side.
+Hear exactly how your beautiful name gets butchered.
+Then make an informed decision about whether it's worth the pronunciation battles.

 3. Crowd-Source the Stress (The Voting Poll)
 You're a modern parent.
 You need validation.